315+ Telescopes Ranked

 The included eyepieces provided with the StarSense Explorer DX 114 AZ are perfectly adequate, and there isn’t much point in extending your reach at either the low or high power end-the scope’s optics can’t handle much more magnification than 100x, and an eyepiece with a wider field than the stock 25mm Super will vignette due to the aperture stop around the Bird-Jones corrector lens in the 114AZ’s focuser drawtube.

 A UHC nebula filter will improve views of bright nebulae such as Orion (M42), the Swan (M17) or the Lagoon (M8).
-We recommend the Orion Ultrablock 1.25” filter for this purpose.
+I recommend the Orion Ultrablock 1.25” filter for this purpose.
 To use it, simply screw it onto your low-power eyepiece.
 It isn’t a panacea for light pollution and only works on nebulae, but a UHC is a great item to have in your tool kit.

 What can you see with StarSense Explorer LT 114 AZ?